 Dodos Combo Jazz Band

 The Dodos Combo Jazz Band performed a wonderful set during the cocktail hour prior to the Szent-Györgyi Prize for Progress in Cancer Research ceremony, then once again during dinner.
-If you would like to learn more or support their cause, you can visit their online fundraising page.
+If you would like to learn more or support their cause, you can watch their interview.